Bayesian Inference for Brain Activity from Functional Magnetic Resonance Imaging Collected at Two Spatial Resolutions: Data and methods

 By the definition of a Gaussian process, $\mu(\vox)$ and $\mu(\vox')$ are jointly multivariate Gaussian distributed for any distinct locations $\vox$ and $\vox'$.
 As a result, Gaussian process models promote natural and flexible predictions of values of $\mu(\cdot)$ at unobserved locations.
 For arbitrary collections of locations $U = \{ \vox_1, \ldots, \vox_n \} \subset \Brain$ and $V = \{ \vox'_1, \ldots, \vox'_m \} \subset \Brain$, we define $\mu(U) = [\mu(\vox_i)]_{i = 1}^n$ as a vector in $\mathbb{R}^n$; $K(U, \vox) = [K(\vox_i, \vox)]_{i=1}^n$ as a vector in $\mathbb{R}^n$; and $K(U, V) = [K(\vox_i, \vox'_j)]_{i,j = 1}^{n,m}$ as a matrix in $\mathbb{R}^{n \times m}$.
 If, for example, $V$ is a set of observed locations, and $U$ are unobserved locations, then conditional on $\mu(V)$, $\mu(U)$ is multivariate Gaussian distributed with mean $K(U, V) K(V, V)^{-1} \mu(V)$ and variance $K(U, U) - K(U, V) K(V, V)^{-1} K(V, U)$.

 Since imaging data is collected on a dense grid we often have no need to predict outcomes at unobserved or non-brain locations, except in cases of signal loss or other artifact.
 We made use of the kriging or conditional distribution relationships above primarily to define the basis weight function $w(\cdot)$ to integrate information from both high and standard resolution images.
-We constructed $w(\vox)$ as a sparse approximation of the vector $K(B_h, B_h)^{-1} k(B_h, \vox)$ (see section \ref{subsec:methods:prior-approximation}).
+We constructed the basis weights in \eqref{eqn:kernel} so that $w(\vox) \approx K(B_h, B_h)^{-1} k(B_h, \vox)$, with the ``approximate'' relation explained below.
 This formulation allowed us to leverage the relationship that $w\trans(\vox) \bmu_h$ approximates the prior conditional expectation of $\mu(\vox)$ given $\bmu_h = \mu(B_h)$.
-As such, our construction in \eqref{eqn:kernel} generalizes a Gaussian predictive process framework \cite[e.g.][]{seeger2003fast, rasmussen2006gaussian, banerjee2008gaussian} to our setting with multiple data sources by using $B_h$ as a high-dimensional reference set.
+As such, our construction in \eqref{eqn:kernel} generalizes a Gaussian predictive process framework \cite[e.g.][]{seeger2003fast, banerjee2008gaussian} to our setting with multiple data sources by using $B_h$ as a high-dimensional reference set.
 In general, within this framework we could have defined the weights $w(\cdot)$ based on any arbitrary set of knot locations $B_* \subset \Brain$.
 Since inference at a fine spatial scale typically requires a dense set of knot locations \cite[e.g.][]{stein2007spatial}, we preferred to define $w(\cdot)$ based on all of $B_h$.